Introduction to ASP.NET Core MVC Framework

 Role of View in MVC Design Pattern:

-So, the View Component in the MVC Design pattern is used to contain the logic to represent the model data as a user interface with which the end-user can interact.
-Basically, the view is used to render the domain data (i.e., business data) provided to it by the controller.
+The View is the Component in the MVC Design pattern that contains the logic to represent the model data as a user interface with which the end-user can interact.
+Basically, the view renders the domain data (i.e., business data) provided by the controller.
+There should be minimal logic (you should not write any business logic, calculation logic, validation logic, etc.) within views, and any logic in them should only be related to presenting the content.

 @model ASPNETCoreMVCApplication.Models.Student